Greece Moments Greece Moments

 • Ticket prices for the Seven Springs: free admission

-On site at the Epta Piges, just above the springs, there is the homonymous Tavern Epta Piges including toilets and souvenir shop.
-The rustic tavern is open daily from April to October, in the low season only on weekends.
-Tables and chairs are idyllically located under large plane trees directly by the stream.
+On site at the Epta Piges, just above the springs, is the homonymous Tavern Epta Piges, with toilets and a souvenir shop.
+The rustic tavern is open daily from April to October and on weekends only in the low season.
+Tables and chairs are idyllically positioned under large plane trees right beside the stream.

 Epta Piges Rhodos Restaurant Empfehlung